Skip to content

 Invisible proxying is disabled by default, view the guide on how to enable it.

-Generally applications can be configured to use a forward proxy to connect to their target.
-For example, we use the browsers proxy configurations to setup Caido.
-This is what allows us to intercept the traffic.
+Generally, applications can be configured to use a forward proxy to connect to their targets.

 Firefox proxying setup

-When proxying "regularly", the application will first send a CONNECT request to establish a tunnel before sending the request itself:
+When proxying in this "normal" context, the application will send a CONNECT request to establish a TCP tunnel before sending the request itself:

 http